Free Application for Federal Student Aid (FAFSA)

 Log in to Your Account

-- Use your FSA ID (username and password) to log in.
+- Use your FSA ID to log in.

 - You will be taken to your FAFSA dashboard.